We may not know the words of their melody, but we can be assured the praises they were singing before the Lord was spiritually moving.

 You ask, what would it have been like?
 My response, “Don’t you know already?”
 To be surrounded by death every day, and as quickly as one comes up out of the water, they have crossed the threshold into the newness of life.

 That’s the epitome of salvation for the jailer and for us.
-“Having believed in God,” (Acts 16:34, NKJV), and have our whole lives turned around.
+“Believing in God,” (Acts 16:34), and have our whole lives turned around.
 The jailer may have been the guard on duty that night, but he was the one set free!
 For that’s what salvation does for all that come to Him.

 What would it have been like?
 I think we already know.
 The circumstances may be different but the salvation is the same.

 Could it be that God allowed Paul and Silas to go through all of that to save one soul, one household?
 Using pure speculation here, I’d say, “Could be!”
-To the reader it would appear so for the Bible doesn’t talk of anyone else making a life changing conversion on that dramatic night.
+To the reader it would appear so for the Bible doesn’t talk about anyone else making a life-changing conversion on that dramatic night.

 The jailer may have sighed with relief when hearing the voice call out in the night, but now he really experiences what it feels like to be free.
 God spared his life physically (again) and spiritually (forever).